sarahlee671/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe breaks your test into components so a good use for them would be to describe a function in your class.
+It is the actual individual tests you can do and it would be a good place to describe the specific test you are doing.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The point of TDD is to make the code clearer, simple and bug free.
+In test development first, you write the tests before any coding of the application.
+This keeps your future codes error and bug free.
+I do think that TDD is the right way to go when you are developing something.
+It may not seem useful at first but in the long term scope of a project, it keeps it headache free.
+To me, at first, it seems like a hassel but I can see why it is needed.

 1. Mention three types of automated tests.

+Three types of automated tests are Unit testing, Integration testing, and End to end testing.

 ## Project Set Up